ansys/pypim/doc/source/integration_guide.rst

         # Create a working gRPC channel to this product
         pim_channel = grpc.insecure_channel("localhost:50052")

-        # Mock the wait_for_ready method so that it immediately return
+        # Mock the wait_for_ready method so that it immediately returns
         mock_instance.wait_for_ready = create_autospec(mock_instance.wait_for_ready)

         # Mock the `build_grpc_channel` to return the working channel